Attack on Titan (video game)

-Attack on Titan (進撃の巨人, Shingeki no Kyojin), known in PAL regions as A.O.T.: Wings of Freedom, is an action hack and slash video game based on the animated series Attack on Titan, which is based on the Hajime Isayama's manga series of the same name, released for PlayStation 3, PlayStation 4, and PlayStation Vita in Japan.
+Attack on Titan (進撃の巨人, Shingeki no Kyojin), known in PAL regions as A.O.T.: Wings of Freedom, is a 2016 hack and slash video game developed by Omega Force and published by Koei Tecmo.
+It is based on the animated series Attack on Titan, which is an adaptation of Hajime Isayama's manga series of the same name.
+It was initially released for PlayStation 3, PlayStation 4, and PlayStation Vita in Japan.
 It was released on February 18, 2016, in Japan.
-On April 7, Koei Tecmo announced a Western release in North America and Europe for August 2016.
-Windows and Xbox One versions were also revealed.
-On March 20, 2018, Attack on Titan 2, the game's sequel, was released worldwide.
+It was released internationally in August 2016 alongside ports to Windows and Xbox One.
+A sequel, Attack on Titan 2, was released in 2019.

 Gameplay

 The game's visuals matches that of the anime series and it features one player fighting multiple enemies.
 The 3D Maneuvering Gear can be used to ascend to high areas.

 The game features ten playable characters.
 Initially, only three can be selected.
 But as players progress through Attack (story) mode, more characters are unlocked.
 These characters include Eren Yeager, Mikasa Ackerman, Armin Arlert, Jean Kirschtein, Connie Springer, Sasha Braus, Krista Lenz, Levi, Zoë Hange, and Erwin Smith.

+Attack Mode is divided into two parts: the main campaign and survey missions.
+The main campaign allows you to play through the original story of Attack on Titan, with an epilogue featuring extra battles based on the manga.
+You can upgrade your equipment, create new weapons, and purchase a war horse to use on the battlefield from your home base.

+To access more chapters of the epilogue, you need to complete survey missions and finish side quests from characters in the home base.
+Completing these missions rewards you with EXP for playable characters, materials for upgrading, and other extras in the gallery.